Sam-Sims/kractor/README.md

 Heavily inspired by the great [KrakenTools](https://github.com/jenniferlu717/KrakenTools).

-At the time of writing KrakenTools operates as a single-threaded Python implementation which poses limitations in speed when processing large, paired-end fastq files.
-The main motivation was to enchance speed when parsing and extracting (writing) a large volume of reads - and also to learn rust!
+The main motivation was to enchance speed when parsing and extracting (writing) a large volume of reads - and also to learn rust.

 ## Installation